code-423n4/2023-07-amphora-findings/data/kaveyjoe-G.md

 3 .
 Target :https://github.com/code-423n4/2023-07-amphora/blob/main/core/solidity/contracts/core/USDA.sol

-Remove unnecessary modifiers: The modifiers onlyVaultController and paysInterest were remove from functions where they were not needed.
+- Remove unnecessary modifiers: The modifiers onlyVaultController and paysInterest were remove from functions where they were not needed.
 This reduces gas usage by removing unnecessary checks and loop iterations.

-SimplifiY modifier usage: The onlyPauser modifier was simplifiy by using a require statement directly in the function.
+- SimplifiY modifier usage: The onlyPauser modifier was simplifiy by using a require statement directly in the function.
 This reduces the gas cost of modifiers.

-Combine function parameters: In the functions withdrawAll and withdrawAllTo,  combine the withdrawal logic to avoid redundant code and reduce gas usage.
+- Combine function parameters: In the functions withdrawAll and withdrawAllTo,  combine the withdrawal logic to avoid redundant code and reduce gas usage.

-Consolidate input validations: In functions like deposit and depositTo,  combine input validations into a single require statement, which reduces gas consumption by saving gas on multiple checks.
+- Consolidate input validations: In functions like deposit and depositTo,  combine input validations into a single require statement, which reduces gas consumption by saving gas on multiple checks.

-Remove redundant checks:  remove redundant checks in the functions withdraw, withdrawTo, withdrawAll, and withdrawAllTo to reduce gas usage.
+- Remove redundant checks:  remove redundant checks in the functions withdraw, withdrawTo, withdrawAll, and withdrawAllTo to reduce gas usage.

-Reduced unnecessary state variables:  remove the variable _susdWithdrawn from functions withdrawAll and withdrawAllTo as it was not needed and only added to storage costs.
+- Reduce unnecessary state variables:  remove the variable _susdWithdrawn from functions withdrawAll and withdrawAllTo as it was not needed and only added to storage costs.

-Remove unused functions and modifiers:  remove unused functions and modifiers (removeVaultControllerFromList, reserveRatio, etc.) that were not being used in the contract to reduce the contract's size and gas usage.
+- Remove unused functions and modifiers:  remove unused functions and modifiers (removeVaultControllerFromList, reserveRatio, etc.) that were not being used in the contract to reduce the contract's size and gas usage.

-Consolidate function logic: In the functions withdraw, withdrawTo, withdrawAll, and withdrawAllTo,  consolidate the calculation of the withdrawn amount to avoid repetitive calculations and save gas.
+- Consolidate function logic: In the functions withdraw, withdrawTo, withdrawAll, and withdrawAllTo,  consolidate the calculation of the withdrawn amount to avoid repetitive calculations and save gas.

 Here is an optimized code of USDA Contract: